gberlu/understanding-risk/content/contact/contact.md

   columns: '1'
 ---

 Do not hesitate to send a message using the form below, or to reach out with the contact information in the [People](https://understanding-risk.netlify.app/people/) tab.
-We also have a dedicated project phone number - 07783 579460 - that you can use to call/text us (via WhatsApp or Telegram), and a project email address - UnderstandingRisk@surrey.ac.uk.
+We also have a dedicated project phone number - 07783 579460 - that you can use to call / text us (via WhatsApp or Telegram), and a project email address - UnderstandingRisk@surrey.ac.uk.